 The Group measures financial instruments, such as financial assets measured at fair value at each reporting date, and non-financial assets (NES assets) at fair value when fair value differs materially from their carrying value.
-Also, fair values of financial instruments measured at amortized cost are disclosed in Note 27.
+The Group measures financial instruments such as financial assets measured at fair value at each reporting date and non-financial assets (NES assets) at fair value when their fair value differs significantly from their carrying value.